 The school district must ask you for written permission before it takes certain steps to serve your child's educational needs.
-For example, the school district must get your written permission before it:
+For example, the school district must get your written permission before it.

-- evaluates your child for the first time to find out if your child needs special education and related services; - starts giving your child the special education services listed in his or her first individualized education program, also called an IEP; - reevaluates your child to find out if your child's needs have changed; - conducts certain assessments with your child (an example would be a Functional Behavior Assessment (FBA)); - changes your child's educational placement (such as a change to educational program and services); and - gives information about your child to someone other than those authorized by state or federal law.
+- evaluates your child for the first time to find out if your child needs special education and related services; - starts giving your child the special education services listed in his or her first individualized education program, also called an IEP; - reevaluates your child to find out if your child's needs have changed; - conducts certain assessments with your child (an example would be a Functional Behavior Assessment (FBA)); - places your child on an abbreviated school day schedule that is not part of the IEP Team's offer of FAPE; and - gives information about your child to someone other than those authorized by state or federal law.

 Please note:

 In Colorado,

 educational rights

 under IDEA transfer

 from you to your child

 at age 21.